dhall-lang/dhall-lang/standard/beta-normalization.md

     u.x₀ ⇥ < x₀ | xs… >.x₀

-Normalizing this type of constructor access only normalizes the union type but is otherwise inert.
-The expression does not reduce further until supplied to a `merge`.

-`merge` expressions are the canonical way to eliminate a union literal.
-The first argument to `merge` is a record of handlers and the second argument is a union value, which can be in one of three forms:
+`merge` expressions are the canonical way to eliminate a union value.
+The first argument to `merge` is a record of handlers and the second argument is a union value, which can be in one of two forms:

-* A (deprecated) union literal of the form: `< x = v | … >`
 * A union constructor for a non-empty alternative: `< x : T | … >.x v`
 * A union constructor for an empty alternative: `< x | … >.x`

-For union literals selecting non-empty alternatives, apply the handler of the same label to the wrapped value of the union literal:
+For union constructors specifying non-empty alternatives, apply the handler of the same label to the wrapped value of the union constructor:

-    t ⇥ { x = f, … }   u ⇥ < x = a | … >   f a ⇥ b
-    ──────────────────────────────────────────────
-    merge t u : T ⇥ b

-    t ⇥ { x = f, … }   u ⇥ < x = a | … >   f a ⇥ b
-    ──────────────────────────────────────────────
-    merge t u ⇥ b

-Union constructors for non-empty alternatives behave the same as union literals:

     t ⇥ { x = f, … }   u ⇥ < x : T₀ | … >.x a   f a ⇥ b